 A fantastic portrait photo of our featured HOF.
-All the extras given to us by card design works really well too.
+The card design is decent and works really well with all the accessories.
 Green border wrapped around the team logo at the lower right side of the card is really nice and that 1st Round Pick emblem gives it the perfect balance.
-Card back is really solid too but lacks in player bio.
+The card back is really solid too but lacks in player bio.
+There are no parallels.

 Love or hate the gaudiness of 90′ Topps it is a classic.
 Major downfalls to this one are the mass production of this product, printing defects, and for being off-centered.
 There is a Topps Tiffany parallel as well but not considered a true RC because of its distribution method.

 The Historic RC Error of Frank Thomas